-No one can predict if and when such misfortune may strike again — or indeed, when the ongoing effects of 2020 will end — but there are some steps that all Americans can take to help protect themselves from future downturns.
+No one can predict if and when economic misfortune may strike again — or indeed, when the ongoing effects of the pandemic will end — but there are some steps that all Americans can take to help protect themselves from future downturns.
 While it’s tough to prepare emotionally for such financial shocks, it’s important to remember that even in tumultuous times, the economy is cyclical.
 Having your financial affairs in order can help you make it through to the other side.
 With a little bit of preparation, you may be able to cushion the blow if a year like 2020 ever strikes again.

 Build a Bigger Emergency Fund